Robin Chase believes the key to successful marketplaces lies in narrowing the scope and broadening the circle of friends.

 Robin believes that we have not made it easy enough to share hard assets.

 – When we started Zipcar, people could not believe the cost of renting a car for an hour.
 They were completely shocked because no one had ever pointed out all the costs of owning a car.
 Today, we are growing to understand the cost of stuff management and the cost of stuff storage.
-As we understand and appreciate these costs, they will go on the cost side of the ownership and people will be willing to share stuff that costs less money.
+As we understand and appreciate these costs, they will go on the cost side of the ownership, and people will be willing to share stuff that costs less money.

 From Robin’s point of view, it is really about how you can reduce the friction in the transactions.

-Does it all comes down to convenience?
+Does it all come down to convenience?

 – It breaks my heart that people place convenience over values, over ethics, over the planet.
 That is where we need more education.
 There are good ideas whose time has not come.